 - Unit 4: 232 MW (plus a 33 MW natural gas topping turbine)

 - Unit 5: 232 MW (plus a 33 MW natural gas topping turbine)

 Proposed Unit 6

-A new coal fired co-generation plant was proposed by Matrai Erömu, which is majority-owned by RWE and the state-owned Hungarian Electricity Works (MVM), to have an installed capacity of 2,000 megawatts.
+A new coal fired co-generation plant was proposed by Matrai Erömu, which used to be majority-owned by RWE and the state-owned Hungarian Electricity Works (MVM), to have an installed capacity of 2,000 megawatts.
 However, RWE's website in 2008 did not list the project in its "power plant new-build" list.

 In 2010, RWE announced that it was canceling plans to add a new 440-megawatt (MW) unit to its Matra coal-fired power plant.

 However, in 2015 RWE was requested by state-owned Hungarian Electricity Works to prepare and submit an Environmental Due Diligence for the plant, part of the environmental permitting procedure.
 The plant would be 500 MW and supercritical.